RealDev05/cse_s1_c_programs/README.md

 - To write a program using pointers to access the elements of an array and count the number of occurrences of the given number in the array, [link](Cycle%203/Pointers/Occurances%20in%20Array)
 ### Files
 - To write a program to count the number of characters, and lines in a file ***(not ready)***

+***Any of these may or may not change, only till Arrays except bubble sort have been reviewed yet***